Teeth Are Not For Biting - 20th Anniversary

 How to Set Positive Summer Screen-Time Limits for Children

+“How to Set Positive Summer Screen-Time Limits for Children” originally appeared at freespiritpublishingblog.com.
+Copyright © 2021 by Free Spirit Publishing.
+All rights reserved.
 Confession: I’m writing this with three screens in front of me.
 The laptop I’m typing on, the phone I’m using for an interview, and the iPad playing an episode of The Office like white noise.
-(The fans blowing in the room aren’t blocking out household sounds, so the folks at Dunder Mifflin are helping do
+(The fans blowing in the room aren’t blocking out household sounds, so the folks at Dunder Mifflin are helping do the job.)
+I suspect this will be a familiar scenario for many of you who are working from home.
+Screens are our routine.
+And now our children have screen routines of their

 Read More »